Start page

 European scholars, recognizing the great role of the Old-Pit historical and cultural region in the further history of Europe, unambiguously associate the population of this region with the Indo-Europeans.
 In particular, the following considerations are typical about the settlement of the Danube basin by Pit-people:

 Many researchers believe that the genetic roots of Cucuteni-Trypilla culture are hidden in the cultures of the Balkans, the lower Danube, and the Carpathian Basin, but not in the Neolithic of the Bug-Dniester basin; its ethnicity is considered to be unknown (ZBENOVYCH V.G., 1989: 172; Arkheologiya Ukrainskoy SSR.
 Tom 1.
 Pervobytnaya arkheologiya, 1985, K: 202-203).
-We hypothesized that the Trypillians could be Semitic people, and it is quite possible if their ancestors came to the Balkans from Asia Minor.
+We hypothesized that the Trypillians could be Semitic people, and it is quite possible that their ancestors came to the Balkans from Asia Minor.
 There are some vague connections between the Balkan and Asia Minor cultures.

 Along with the cult of the mothers, the Trypillians had the cult of the bull as masculinity, and both cults were somehow intertwined [ZBENOVYCH V.G., 1989: 165].
-It is believed that the image of a bull and phallic saints as a symbol of male power have been brought by Pit people, as well as the patriarchal clan system, the cult of ancestors, and the funeral rites were brought by them [ALEKSEYEVA I.L.
+It is believed that the image of a bull and phallic saints as a symbol of male power has been brought by Pit people, as well as the patriarchal clan system, the cult of ancestors, and the funeral rites, were brought by them [ALEKSEYEVA I.L.
 1991: 20-21].

-It is possible that since the beginning of the late stage of the Trypillian culture (3000 – 2400 years BC) Indo-European tribes began gradually to settle among the ethnic Trypillians having already before embraced the elements of this culture when it was spread to the Ros’ River and the middle Dnieper during the middle of its existence in 3600 – 3000 years BC (Arkheologiya Ukrainskoy SSR.
+It is possible that since the beginning of the late stage of the Trypillian culture (3000 – 2400 years BC), Indo-European tribes began gradually to settle among the ethnic Trypillians having already embraced the elements of this culture when it was spread to the Ros’ River and the middle Dnieper during the middle of its existence in 3600 – 3000 years BC (Arkheologiya Ukrainskoy SSR.
 Tom 1.
 Pervobytnaya arkheologiya.
 1985: 211).
-Thus, the spread of culture came from the south-west to north-east, but no invasion of the agricultural population from Trypillian culture was not noted by archaeologists [KUZ'MINA E.E., 1986: 186].
+Thus, the spread of culture came from the south-west to the north-east, but no invasion of the agricultural population from Trypillian culture was noted by archaeologists [KUZ'MINA E.E., 1986: 186].

 Ancient Greek place names in Ukraine